Welcome to Southeast Missouri State University!

 Southeast Email

 Office.semo.edu is the home to your email and all the resources of Microsoft365, including email and OneDrive.
-Enter your email address, which is your SE Key followed by @semo.edu and your same password that you use for your SE Key.
+Enter your email address, which is your SE Key followed by @semo.edu, and the same password that you use for your SE Key.

 Example: SE Key = jsmith7s